sys-shock/seedsigner_build/README.md

 If you are on Windows you can pull up a powershell and run the command `certUtil -hashfile <path_to_file> <hash_algo(SHA256/MD5)>`

+## How to contribute:

+> I am new to this and as such welcome other new contributors.

+As a starting point check the bottom of this ReadMe to find the initial issues of the script.
+Then after that parse through the script (and any open issues) and do one or both of the following ...

+1. Open an issue.
+Please provide details of the issue you found.

+2. Open a pull request.
+Please detail why you made the changes you did and the benefits (if any) that it brings.

+__Goals__ for this script:

+1. Get the script to work.

+2. Rewrite the script so it can be run more than once and not add un-needed text to config files.

+3. Rewrite the script to be more interactive.

 ## SeedSigner Build Script:
 ______